 The machine is also pretty hefty and takes up a bit of room.
 I only have a small kitchen so it does take up a lot of space but I suppose for the job that it does it’s well worth it.

-During the first weeks of using this, my baby was only drinking a couple of ounces and the lowest setting the machine has is a 4 ounce bottle which meant a lot of wasted formula.
+During the first weeks of using this, my baby was only drinking a couple of ounces.
+However the lowest setting the machine has is a 4 ounce bottle which meant a lot of wasted formula.
 Not ideal for saving money but something I could live with considering it didn’t take long until I needed them 4 ounce bottles.

-In conclusion, I would highly recommend buying a Tommee Tippee perfect prep machine as it’s saved me so much time and effort making up bottles.
+In conclusion, I would highly recommend buying a Tommee Tippee perfect prep machine.
+It’s saved me so much time and effort making up bottles.
 It’s well worth the money spent on it as it’s something that gets used multiple times a day.